hexdump0815/imagebuilder/systems/chromebook_nyan/readme.md

   - 1: linux-big - nyan big with the 1366x768 screen
   - 2: linux-big-fhd - nyan big with the full hd 1920x1080 screen
   - 3: linux-blaze - nyan blaze with the 1366x768 screen (not sure if there is maybe a full hd version of the blaze as well?)
+- the default boot blocks installed for the image are for the 4gb model and the default dtb selected is the lower res nyan-big model - not sure if this combination really exists, but one can easily choose the second option (linux-big-fhd) in the u-boot menu to boot for the full hd model and for all other combinations new bootblocks will have to be written and the extlinux.conf file has to be adjusted anyway
 - some nyan big related issue with some info: https://github.com/hexdump0815/imagebuilder/issues/6
 - for more info about xorg gpu support see doc/xorg-and-nouveau.md
 - for more info about the suspend/resume topic see doc/suspend-resume.md